piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 Now let's take a look at an example where a client asks you to:

-"Please build us a notification system for our discussion board."
+"Please build us a notification system for our discussion board similar to [GitHub Discussions](https://github.com/orgs/community/discussions)"

 ## Phase 1 - Requirements Gathering
 First, establish **functional requirements** by talking to the client.
 Here's how the chat might go: